-We called this the onboarding email series for free trial.
+We called this the onboarding email series for a free trial.
 And you can set it up once and let it run automatically.
 All you have to do is to get them to sign up for the free trial, then the email sequence will be sent out automatically by the autoresponder.

 2. Cart Abandonment Emails

 Chances are they might be rushing for something and then forgot about the cart.
 This is why you should always follow up with them.
-The action of adding the products into cart has shown their interest in the product.
+The action of adding the products to the cart has shown their interest in the product.
 And when you give them a push in your cart abandon emails, it is more likely for them to close the deal.

-Through enticing visuals, relevant product information, and a strong call-to-action can help customers re-engage with you and complete their purchase.
+Enticing visuals, relevant product information, and a strong call-to-action can help customers re-engage with you and complete their purchase.
 You might even consider offering a discount to incentivize them to come back.

 3. Case Studies Sharing

-The art of successful marketing is all about telling story.
+The art of successful marketing is all about telling a story.
 A story that your customers can relate to.

-This is why, you should always create a backstory that they can relate to and at the same time blend your product marketing message in it.
+This is why, you should always create a backstory that they can relate to and at the same time blend your product marketing message into it.
 People care most about their own.
 They don’t care about others as much as that.

 So, you story should be something they can relate to.
-It can be a story about someone that starts at a similar stage that they are now, and achieving some goals which your product brings and also something that they want to achieve.
+It can be a story about someone that starts at a similar stage that they are now, and achieves some goals which your product brings and also something that they want to achieve.